DeveloperOwala/SOLAR-MTAANI-GROUP/README.md

 #### By **{Mtaani Developers}**
 ## Description
-{ Pizza Mtaani is a leading solar outlet in  Kenya serving several residents accross the country by providing efficient way of placing an order through online application!. }
+{ Pizza Mtaani is a leading solar outlet in  Kenya serving several residents accross the country by providing efficient way of purchasing through online application!. }
 ## Setup/Installation Requirements
 * Download an .exe file.
 * Locate and double-click the .exe file.
 (It will usually be in your Downloads folder.)